Date: 26 July 2015. Finding Your Boat

 Never look the part of a yachtsman

 the price will go up.
-Drive into a place in a Mercedes and you'll be
+Drive into a place in a Mercedes and you will be

 treated to one price.
-Arrive in a clunker Ford Escort and you're
+Arrive in an older Ford Escort or a Toyota

 At this price range ($5000 or